prantadasguptade/mail-shield-phishing-detection/README.md

 - Microsoft Power Automate (enterprise implementation)
 - Microsoft Copilot (enterprise implementation)
 - Microsoft 365 ecosystem
+- Basic data analysis and visualization for risk trends
+## Detection Logic

+Basic detection logic is implemented using Python for feature analysis and classification.

+This is used to understand phishing patterns and supports the rule-based automation workflow.

 ## Features
 - rule-based phishing detection